linode/docs/docs/products/networking/nodebalancers/guides/configure/index.md

 The protocol can be set to either TCP, HTTP, or HTTPS.
 A brief description of each is provided below, but review [Available Protocols](/docs/products/networking/nodebalancers/guides/protocols/) for more complete information.

 - **TCP**: Supports most application-layer protocols, including HTTP and HTTPS.
-This should be selected when you want to enable layer 4 load balancing, use TLS/SSL passthrough, use HTTP/2.0 or higher, balance non-HTTP services, or make use of [Proxy Protocol](#proxy-protocol).
+This should be selected when you want to enable layer 4 load balancing, use TLS/SSL pass-through, use HTTP/2.0 or higher, balance non-HTTP services, or make use of [Proxy Protocol](#proxy-protocol).
 Since the NodeBalancer serves as a pass-through for these TCP packets, any encrypted traffic is preserved and must be decrypted on the backend nodes.

 - **HTTP:** Unencrypted web traffic using HTTP/1.1.
 This terminates the HTTP request on the NodeBalancer, allowing the NodeBalancer to create a new HTTP request to the backend machines.
 This can be used when serving most standard web applications, especially if you intend on configuring the NodeBalancer to use HTTPS mode with TLS/SSL termination.

 - **HTTPS:** Encrypted web traffic using HTTP/1.1.
 Since this terminates the request on the NodeBalancer, it also terminates the TLS/SSL connection to decrypt the traffic.
 Use this if you wish configure TLS/SSL certificates on the NodeBalancer and not on individual backend nodes.

     {{< note >}}
-Since TLS/SSL connections are terminated on the NodeBalancer, all traffic to backend nodes over the private data center network uses the HTTP protocol and is unecrypted.
+Since TLS/SSL connections are terminated on the NodeBalancer, all traffic to backend nodes over the private data center network uses the HTTP protocol and is *not* encrypted.
 The backends should listen to the NodeBalancer over HTTP, not HTTPS.
 {{< /note >}}

 ### Proxy Protocol